jackwatters45/local-finance/README.md

 ## TODO

-commits

-- implement delete
-- others..

-- scrolling

-- figure out a better data structure?

-- virtualized list
+- commits

-- other pages - combine a few pages where logical

 - net worth

+- skeletons for other pages

+- other pages - combine a few pages where logical (all similar format to transactions!!!!)

   - IOUs + Expected
   - Goal tracking
   - footer pages -> just text etc - not docs or anything